-- You keep the legacy benefits you earn on hours worked through December 31, 2022.
-Plus, you continue to earn 6% interest per year on your Individual Account in the Pension Plan. - You don't have to start over when it comes to vesting in the variable pension benefit - all your vesting service counts for both the legacy benefit and the variable pension benefit. - The Pension Plan's investments continue to be professionally managed (so you are not responsible for investment decisions). - The variable pension benefit maintains the security of lifelong income like the legacy benefit.
+- You keep the legacy benefits you earn on hours worked through December 31, 2022. - You don't have to start over when it comes to vesting in the variable pension benefit - all your vesting service counts for both the legacy benefit and the variable pension benefit. - The Pension Plan's investments continue to be professionally managed (so you are not responsible for investment decisions). - The variable pension benefit maintains the security of lifelong income like the legacy benefit.
 It's still a defined benefit pension with monthly income payable to you for your lifetime, as well as options to provide a benefit to your spouse/beneficiary after your death. - Other benefit features aren't changing, such as early retirement benefits.
-If you have at least 30 years of service, you can still retire with an unreduced benefit under Special Early Retirement as early as age 55.

-The requirement

-to work a certain

-amount in the 5 years

-before retirement to

-be eligible for special

-early retirement is
+The requirement to work a certain amount in the 5 years before retirement to be eligible for special early retirement is going away.

-going away.